CodeAndChaosDev/cybersecurity-notes/tryhackme-notes/Cybersecurity101/Web-Application/Web-App-Overview/HTTP-Messages.md

 ## Conclusion:
 A clear grasp of HTTP messages is fundamental for effective web application development and maintenance, ensuring seamless user interaction and secure data handling.

+# Questions and Answers Try Hack Me

+- Q: Which HTTP message is returned by the web server after processing a client's request?
+- A: HTTP response

+- Q: What follows the headers in an HTTP message?
+- A: Empty Line